Bahlen, Dinklage: Geography

 Bahlen lies in the northwest of Dinklage.

 Transport

 Bahlen lies on the A1 freeway (European route E 37) between Bremen and Osnabrück.
 It can be reached via the exit Lohne / Dinklage.

 The nearest train station is located in Lohne.
 It lies on the Delmenhorst–Hesepe railway, which is operated by the NordWestBahn.

-The nearest airport is in Diepholz, the nearest international airports are Bremen Airport (80 km north) and Münster Osnabrück International Airport (80 km south).
+The nearest airport is in Diepholz, the nearest international airports are Bremen Airport (80 km north) and Münster Osnabrück Airport (80 km south).